RohitBisht3502/UniversityEventAPI/README.md

 ## Overview

-The Restaurant Management Application is a Spring Boot-based web application designed to help manage restaurant information.
-It allows users to perform various operations related to restaurant management, including adding new restaurants, updating specialties, and deleting restaurants from the system.
+The University Event Managementt Application is a Spring Boot-based web application designed to help manage students and events information.
+It allows users to perform various operations related to University management, including adding new events and students, updating specialties, and deleting events from the system.

 ## Technologies Used